inspirezonetech/TeachMeJavaScriptLikeIm5/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: Suggest an idea for this repo
-title: "Your title"
+title: Your title
-labels: 'feature request'
+labels: feature request
 assignees: ''

 ---